Mango colour: Why are mangoes yellow inside?

 A fruit undergoes significant changes when it ripens.

-You must've observed a raw mango change its color from green to green-yellow, and eventually, to bright yellow as it ripens when kept at room temperature.
+You must have observed a raw mango change its colour from green to green-yellow and eventually to bright yellow as it ripens when kept at room temperature.

 Whenever a fruit ripens, the following changes occur: